Refuse and Recycling

 Waste Management’s optional weekly Yard Waste Collection Program starts at the beginning of April and continues until the end of November.
 To sign up for this service, please contact Waste Management.

 Residents that have limited yard waste may choose to pay on a per-bag or per-can basis.
 These cans and bags are picked up during regular waste pick up – but must have a sticker attached to be collected.
-Stickers are available at Village Hall and Ace Hardware in Wauconda, or may be ordered directly from Waste Management.
+Stickers are available at Village Hall, Jewel and Ace Hardware in Wauconda, or may be ordered directly from Waste Management.
 Please ensure that the stickers on the bags or cans (painted with large red X’s) are visible to the street so drivers can readily identify them.

 Please Note: Because refuse and yard waste are picked up on the same day, cans containing yard waste should be marked with large red X’s.
 This will help identify the landscape yard waste to the drivers so your pickup is not inadvertently missed.
 WASTE MANAGEMENT’S YARD WASTE COLLECTION IS NOT THE SAME SERVICE AS THE VILLAGE’S BRUSH SERVICE PROGRAM.